ShlomoAlon/MagicLang/spec.md

 The snippet constructs `PipeList`/`LineList` instances *directly* and shows that both notations defined in §3 round‑trip to the same in‑memory objects.

+## 6 · Reader behaviour

+The Python `Tokens` class implements the lexer from §1. `Tokens.tokenize` emits every separator as its own token and flushes the final accumulated token at end of input.

+The reader module builds the AST described in §2. `parse(text)` returns a `PipeListType` for the complete program and is implemented using three helper
+functions:

+- **`parse_block`** – creates a pipelist until one of the supplied end tokens is seen.
+- **`parse_line`** – collects a linelist until a newline or pipe.
+- **`parse_atom`** – parses primitives or recursively parses nested blocks.

+Serialising an AST via `Types.value_string` and feeding the result back to `parse` yields an identical object.
+The tests assert this round‑trip property on simple examples as well as the `examples/euler1.magic` program.

 ---

 *End of specification*